wyleyr/hankel1867tr/03-I-Exposition.md

-In introducing such new <dfn>negative</dfn> numbers, which are distinguished through the prefixing of $-$ from the <dfn>positive</dfn> numbers, which arise through the positing of an object and which up to now we have considered alone, we must clearly extend the concept of number as it was understood above.
-This can for example take place by defining a number as the sign of the [postulation]{.origphrase title="Forderung"} of an operation which is to be carried out on any arbitrary object and at the same time as that resulting from the fulfillment of that postulate when that object is replaced with the numerical unit.
+In introducing such new <dfn>negative</dfn> numbers, which are distinguished through the prefixing of $-$ from the <dfn>positive</dfn> numbers, which arise through the positing of an object and which up to now we have considered alone, we must clearly <em>extend the concept of number</em> as it was understood above.
+This can for example take place by defining a number as the [sign of the [postulation]{.origphrase title="Forderung"} of an operation]{.text-sperren} which is to be carried out on any arbitrary object and at the same time as [that resulting from the fulfillment]{.text-sperren} of that postulate when that object is replaced with the numerical unit.
 Thus 3 or $+3$ means the positing of an object three times, 0 the absolute cancellation of this positing, which can be thought of as produced like: one first places an object 1 time and then